Application Terms and Conditions

 - Failure to comply with the consent conditions may incur further costs for the applicant and/or withdrawal of the consent.

-- A no times does MainPower accept liability for the actions or inactions of the applicant or any persons covered under the consent.
+- At no time does MainPower accept liability for the actions or inactions of the applicant or any persons covered under the consent.

 - The consent holder will be liable for all repair and restoration costs for any damage to any MainPower asset.